Filaree

 WARNING: Carolina Geranium (Geranium carolinianum) flowers and seedpods look slightly similar but it's not edible.
 The leaves of Carolina geranium are "hand" shaped whereas Filaree leaves are more "Christmas Tree" shaped.

-Carolina Geranium flowers and leaves - NOT EDIBLE!
+Carolina Geranium flowers and leaves - too bitter to eat.

 Carolina Geranium roots are strongly astringent and after being dried and powdered were placed in wounds to stop bleeding.
 The powdered Carolina Geranium roots were also gargled to sooth sore throats.